 As you conduct your staffing needs assessment, you will want to consider the factors that can affect staffing decisions and opportunities, including:

 - New product launches

 - Unemployment rate

-These internal and external factors can all influence the workforce and your staffing needs.
+All of these internal and external factors can influence the workforce and your staffing needs.

 While forecasting will always involve some guesswork, you can make confident, educated, (and more accurate) predictions using the following methods.